On July 29, 2019, U.S. Representative Mark Walker (R-N.C.) published the following press release:

 The detailed news of the encounters comes on the heels of an announcement by the Department of Defense in 2017 that noted the end of the Advanced Aerospace Threat and Identification Program (AA TIP), which was tasked with investigating UAP encounters.
 As a member of the House Committee on Homeland Security and the Ranking Member for the Subcommittee on Intelligence and Counterterrorism, these reports are concerning from a national airspace and domestic security perspective.

 While I am encouraged by the Navy’s proactive decision to draft new guidelines for reporting, I am concerned these reports are not being fully investigated and understood.
 Since the decision to end the AA TIP, has the Department continued to both log reports/sightings and fully investigate the origins of the accounts?
 Does the Department continue to dedicate resources to tracking and investigating the claims?
 If so, to what measure?
 Has the Department found physical evidence or otherwise that substantiates these claims?

 Lastly, does the Department have any information regarding private companies or foreign nations who have made significant advancements in aero physics?

-In addition to the release, Senator Warner released the full letter:
+In addition to the release, Senator Walker released the full letter: